 The Anthropology Library and Research Centre, located within the British Museum, incorporates the original Library of the Royal Anthropological Institute (RAI) and the British Museum’s Ethnography Library, and is effectively Britain’s national anthropology library.
 The RAI contributes substantially to Library acquisitions and staffing.
 International exchange arrangements are also in place with scholarly institutions, under which the Library receives publications in exchange for RAI journals.

 The Library is open to the public for reference and research.
-RAI Fellows have the special privilege of borrowing books and journals donated by the RAI (about 60% of total holdings).
+RAI Fellows have the special privilege of being able to borrow books from the library.
 Fellows are encouraged to make use of the Library’s wide ranging resources.

 The online catalogue can be searched here.